nhsconnect/nhslogin/src/multiple-redirect-uris.md

 title: Multiple redirect URIs
 ---

-We advise partners who have a need for multiple redirect URIs to use a “state” parameter to populate an identifier.
+We advise partners who have a need for more than 10 (multiple) redirect URIs to use a “state” parameter to populate an identifier.
 This will help to identify different redirections.

 As per the [EIS documentation](https://nhsconnect.github.io/nhslogin/interface-spec-doc/) “state” is an opaque value used to maintain state between the request and the call back.